Misfits-Rebels-Outcasts/Nodef/README.md

 The paradigm of a node-based tool involves linking basic media objects into a procedural map or node graph and then intuitively laying out each of the steps in a progression from input to output.
 Any parameters of a node from an earlier step can be modified with the outcome automatically generated, enabling one to achieve productivity through automation, and each of the nodes, being procedural in nature, can be easily reused, saving time and effort.

-To visualize how it look like, the user interface of such a graphics software that is involved in making changes to multiple video/image source and then merging them together into one outcome is represented as a progression of steps in a node graph - Directed Acylic Graph (DAG) as shown below:
+To visualize how it look like, the user interface of such a graphics software that is involved in making changes to multiple video/image source and then merging them together into one outcome is represented as a progression of steps in a node graph - Directed Acyclic Graph (DAG) as shown below:

      Read media  Read media
      |           |